-On his fifty-fourth birthday, Gabriel hoisted a little Plexiglas canoe into the bed of his of his blue and white 1984 Chevy C10 and climbed into the cab.
+On his fifty-fourth birthday, Gabriel hoisted a little Plexiglas canoe into the bed of his of his old blue and white ’84 Chevy and climbed into the cab.
 The day was bright and Gabe stared for a moment at the perfect azure of the July sky.
 Sunlight filtered through the trees in flickering shapes as they lined the left side of the dirt road, shading the path from its warming caress.
 The lane connected his cozy little farmhouse to the narrow, but paved way intersecting Faith Avenue which turned into Main Street a few miles down.

 Dinah had always liked his mustache.
 He supposed that was why he had been wearing it for the past twenty years.
 In that small child-like part of his mind, he thought it something of a good luck charm.
-It was that and a bit of coincidence, that brought her into his life.
+It was that, and a bit of coincidence, that brought her into his life.

 It had been a cold autumn day and Gabriel had just come down from his hunting cabin in the higher reaches of the mountain to spend the winter with his mother.
-It was a yearly tradition which had continued until her death in ninety-one.
+It was a yearly tradition which had continued until her death in ’91.
 Gabe had grown into the habit of wearing a full beard in his cabin, but his mother preferred he be clean-shaven when he came to visit.
 In compromise, he sheared off the beard, but kept his mustache.

 "Good day, sir," Dinah said when he entered the barber's shop.

 "Good day to you, miss," he intoned with a bow of his head.
 Hers had been an unfamiliar face in the small town, apparently an assistant of old Mr. Gooding who was getting on in years.
-If he was honest, Gabe was sometimes worried to let the man near his face with a straight razor.
-But loyalty always won out in the end.
-Maybe it was the mentality of being born and raised among a population of a fewer than three hundred, but Gabe couldn’t bring himself to go anywhere else.
+If he was honest, Gabe was sometimes worried to let the man near his face with a straight razor, but loyalty always won out in the end.
+Maybe it was the mentality of being born and raised among a population of fewer than three hundred, but Gabe couldn’t bring himself to go anywhere else.
 It was hard not to like the old man, and Gabe considered him one of his better friends.